 - Women age 35 to 37 - A 33 to 36 percent success rate

 - Women age 38 to 40 - A 23 to 27 percent success rate

 - Women over 40 - A 13 to 18 percent success rate

 The quality of the eggs tends to go down as women get older, particularly closer to the age of 40.
 During the consultation process at our Los Angeles fertility clinic, we make sure patients understand why age is such a key factor in the IVF process.

-In addition to age, the success rates of IVF can also be affected by the following:
+In addition to age of the intended mothers, the success rates of reciprocal IVF can also be affected by the following:

 - The quality of the donor sperm